 The World Cup is the premier competition for XCO

 The UCI, the governing body of cycling, organises a World Cup series of races, with rounds happening all around the world.
 Racers have to adapt to different courses, terrain and climates wherever they go.
-There are usually six or seven rounds of competition a year on average.
+There are usually six or seven rounds of competition per year on average.
 For 2022, there are actually nine rounds.

 Winning a World Cup race is a big thing!
 There's some nominal cash to be won, but more importantly you get points.
 Get more points than anyone else and you win the overall World Cup title.
-Finish in the Top 38 in a World Cup race and an athlete will get points, so it is important to finish and fight for position when competing.
+Finish in the top-38 in a World Cup race and an athlete will get points, so it's important to finish and fight for position when competing.

 A good start is essential

 Positioning is a key aspect of XCO racing.
-Getting a good start is all important so having a good start order position at the start gate is really beneficial.
-A top ranked rider doesn't want to be stuck behind a bunch of riders on a track a few metres wide if he wants to win the race.
-Valuable time can be lost to a rival or the leader in this way and the gap may never be got back.
-Read on below for how the start order for an XCO race is determined.
+Getting a good start is all-important, so having a good start order position at the start gate is really beneficial.
+A top-ranked rider doesn't want to be stuck behind a bunch of riders on a track a few metres wide if they want to win the race.
+Valuable time can be lost to a rival or the leader in this way and the gap may never be recovered.
+Read on for how the start order for an XCO race is determined.

 How is the XCO start order determined?

-If a rider finishes in the top 24 of the XCC race their finishing position means they occupy the front three starting rows of the XCO race, the top eight finishers being on the front row and so on.
-Spots after the top 24 are determined by UCI XCO individual rankings and for the unclassified riders by drawing lots.
+If a rider finishes in the top-24 of the XCC race, their finishing position means that they occupy the front three starting rows of the XCO race, the first eight finishers being on the front row and so on.
+Spots after the top-24 are determined by UCI XCO individual rankings and for the unclassified riders by drawing lots.

 What does an XCC race look like?

-XCC consists of a 1km to 1.5km circuit course with the race lasting between 20 and 25 minutes, and having on average six to eight laps.
+XCC consists of a 1km to 1.5km circuit course, with the race lasting between 20 and 25 minutes and having on average six to eight laps.
 Each lap is around two to three minutes long.
-A XCC circuit typically uses the XCO start/finish straight and may use parts of the of the XCO course but can also be entirely separate.
+A XCC circuit typically uses the XCO start/finish straight and may use parts of the XCO course, but can also be entirely separate.

 In-race tactics in both XCC and XCO

-With XCC you're basically going hell for leather for a sustained short period in a bid to keep position in the pack of racers.
-There is little time for recovery and athletes are almost at the maximum heart rate from the start of the race.
+With XCC you're basically going all-out for a short period in a bid to keep your position in the pack of racers.
+There's little time for recovery and athletes are close to their maximum heart rate almost from the start of the race.
 Really big efforts are usually contained until the final lap when a short, sharp advance in speed can break the field apart.

-In the longer XCO races, opening laps can be very frantic as riders jostle for position.
+In the longer XCO races, opening laps can be very frantic, as riders jostle for position.
 The middle laps are where the riders tend to race within themselves and are careful in conserving energy.
-The last two laps are where the racing really hots up with riders starting to attack each other to try and gain time gaps and move positions in the race.
-Mind games are always at play throughout between the competitors.
-Racing at World Cup events can be full on and it is what makes XCO an exciting and hugely spectator-friendly sport.
-Sprint finishes in both XCC and XCO particularly gets the adrenaline running and fans hyped.
+The last two laps are where the racing really hots up, with riders starting to attack each other to try and gain time gaps and move positions in the race.
+Mind games are always at play between the competitors.
+Racing at World Cup events can be full-on and it's what makes XCO an exciting and hugely spectator-friendly sport.
+Sprint finishes in both XCC and XCO in particular gets the adrenaline running and the fans hyped.

 The best XCO sprints ever

-Today's XCO mountain bike have an aggressive geometry that seats the rider directly over the cranks for maximum power through the pedals.
-It has a lightweight frame and components for efficiency, plus big 29er wheels to help carry rolling speed over all surfaces.
+Today's XCO mountain bikes have an aggressive geometry that seats the rider directly over the cranks for maximum power through the pedals.
+They have a lightweight frame and components for efficiency, plus big 29er wheels to help carry rolling speed over all surfaces.
 A modern XCO mountain bike is around about eight and a half to nine kilograms in weight.
-Most of the pros ride dual suspension now.
-Hardtails (suspension at the front only) are occasionally still used but it depends on the World Cup venue.
+Most of the pros ride dual-suspension now.
+Hardtails (suspension at the front only) are occasionally still used, but it depends on the venue.
 The bikes have to be incredibly light.

 What makes a good XCO rider and what riders should you look out for in a World Cup race?

-No person is built the same of course but one thing that is common with athletes who do compete in XCO is that they tend to be skinny, slight and light in weight.
+One thing that's common with athletes who compete in XCO is that they tend to be skinny, slight and light in weight.
 Power is derived from the big leg muscles.

 The elite women's XCO field is widely-renowned for providing some of the tightest racing that the World Cup annually produces.
 Why?
 Because the talent pool is so deep.
-Pauline Ferrand-Prévot, Kate Courtney, Jenny Rissveds, Annika Langvad and Jolanda Neff are just a few names among the big hitters that make women's racing so unpredictable.
-There's also a new generation of riders coming through in Evie Richards, Laura Stigger and Lorna Lecomte.
+Pauline Ferrand-Prévot, Kate Courtney, Jenny Rissveds, Evie Richards and Jolanda Neff are just a few names among the big hitters that make women's racing so unpredictable.
+There's also a new generation of riders coming through in Mona Mitterwallner, Laura Stigger and Lorna Lecomte.